slashbeast/conf-mgmt/README.rst

 in_home_tmpdir
 --------------

-Create ~/tmp and set $TMP and $TMPDIR to point that directory.
+Upon login, create ~/tmp and set $TMP and $TMPDIR to point that directory.

 default_umask_077
 -----------------